Are you worried about your PSA levels?

 Step 1: Choose the proper herbal treatment

 Choosing adequate prostate herbs is probably the most important way to go.
-For instance, saw palmetto is one of the most important on the list.
+The best supplements to lower PSA levels are beta-sitosterol, saw palmetto, Pygeum africanum, and pomegranate.

 Supplementation with vitamin complexes and minerals is also important.
 For example, vitamin C is necessary to repair damaged tissues, and zinc inhibits prostate cancer growth.